How to contribute to GRASS GIS development

 Writing GRASS GIS addons

-Addons may be written in Python, C, or C++ (to some extent also in Fortran, Shell, …).
+Addons are community-contributed extensions to GRASS GIS.
+They may be written in Python, C, or C++ (to some extent also in Fortran, Shell, …).

 Python examples: